 When you turn to the urology team at The University of Kansas Health System, you are turning to one of the nation’s best and the only hospital in the region to offer specialists in every area of urology.
 Our leaders hold national committee roles and leadership positions in premier urologic professional associations.
 Our program is nationally recognized and ranked No. 39 among the nation’s best in U.S. News & World Report’s Best Hospitals 2022-23.
 Not only do we offer access to specialists in every area of urology, but each specialty is championed by fellowship-trained physicians.

-- Only nationally recognized, fellowship-trained urologic cancer surgeons in Kansas City metro presently using robotics for prostate, bladder and kidney surgery.
+- Nationally recognized, fellowship-trained urologic cancer surgeons in Kansas City metro presently using robotics for prostate, bladder and kidney surgery.

-- Fellowship-trained specialist in endoscopy for stones and minimally invasive surgery.
+- Fellowship-trained specialists in endoscopy for stones and minimally invasive surgery.

-- Only fellowship-trained specialist in urologic trauma and reconstruction in the Kansas City metro and the region.
+- Fellowship-trained subspecialist in urologic trauma and reconstruction in the Kansas City metro and the region.

-- Only nationally recognized, fellowship-trained specialist in male infertility, microsurgery and men’s sexual health in the Kansas City metro and region.
+- Nationally recognized, fellowship-trained subspecialist in male infertility, microsurgery and men’s sexual health in the Kansas City metro and region.

-- Only 2 fellowship-trained specialists in female incontinence and female urologic issues in the Kansas City metro and region.
+- 3 fellowship-trained specialists in female incontinence and female urologic issues in the Kansas City metro and region.

 - Nationally recognized specialist in urologic diseases of the elderly.